c-hive/team-contribution-calendar/README.md

 - `container`: a DOM element in which the calendar will be rendered,
 - `gitHubUsers` / `gitLabUsers`: array of users(at least one user should be presented in either of them).
 - `proxyServerUrl`: CORS proxy url
   - We serve one by default for _development purposes only_, no uptime guaranteed.
 Consider using your [own server](https://github.com/c-hive/cors-proxy).
-Keep in mind, **otherwise you will most likely get 403 on production**.
+Keep it in mind, **otherwise you will most likely get 403 on production**.

 #### Examples